1

 What qualifications do I need to be a risk analyst?

-To become a risk analyst, candidates typically need a bachelor's degree in finance, economics, statistics, or a related field.
-Strong analytical skills, proficiency in data analysis tools like Excel or SQL, and knowledge of risk management principles are also important.
+To become a risk analyst, a bachelor's degree in finance, economics, statistics, or a related field is typically required.
+Strong analytical skills, proficiency with data analysis tools like Excel or specialized software, and knowledge of risk management principles are also important.
 Some roles may prefer or require professional certifications such as the Financial Risk Manager (FRM) or Professional Risk Manager (PRM).

 What is the difference between Risk Analyst Trainee vs Risk Analyst?